boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

    where the services are actually being delivered to customers (including peer networks).

 A SAP network topology can be used for one or multiple service types ('service-type').
-Setting this data node to 'network-slice' allows a controller to expose where IETF Network Slices services are being delivered.
-It can also be used to check where IETF Network Slice services can be delivered.
+Setting this data node to 'network-slice' allows a controller to expose where RFC XXXX Network Slices services are being delivered.
+It can also be used to check where RFC XXXX Network Slice Services can be delivered.

 ### AC-augmented SAPs